cairo-book/cairo-book/src/ch07-02-defining-modules-to-control-scope.md

 ### Grouping Related Code in Modules

 _Modules_ let us organize code within a crate for readability and easy reuse.
+Modules also allow us to control the privacy of items, because code within a module is private by default.
+Private items are internal implementation details not available for outside use.
+We can choose to make modules and the items within them public, which exposes them to allow external code to use and depend on them.

 As an example, let’s write a library crate that provides the functionality of a restaurant.
 We’ll define the signatures of functions but leave their bodies empty to concentrate on the organization of the code, rather than the